Tibz-Dankan/go-server-frankfurt/Readme.md

-# Golang Server Running in Oregion
+# Golang Server Running in Frankfurt